 Dear Collaborators,

-activity is expected with a slight chance for an additional isolated
+further C-class activity expected and a chance for additional isolated

 See http://www.SolarMonitor.org for images and